-We have a part-time Coordinator who reports to the Head of Ignatian Formation within the Centre of Faith and Service Department of Xavier College.
+There is a part-time Coordinator who reports to the Head of Ignatian Formation within the Centre of Faith and Service Department of Xavier College.

-The office is open Monday - Thursday, 8:30 am - 4:30 pm.
+The office is open Monday - Thursday, 8:30 am - 4:30 pm and is located in the main building; please come to reception to meet the XSJN Coordinator.